What makes our residency special?

 The best way to learn is by seeing patients and managing pathology

 We see equal or more trauma than the other programs in the city.
 EMS does not divert adult or pediatric trauma from our hospital for any reason.
 There is no burn ward at St John (currently), which is part of the reason we are not a Level I. After stabilization, major burns are transferred.

 No orthopedic residency program at St. John

 ER physicians reduce all necessary dislocations and fractures

-ER physicians can utilize multiple sedatives for procedures and will gain that much more experience in procedural sedation and airway management
+ER physicians can utilize propofol for procedures and will gain that much more experience in procedural sedation and airway management

 Participate in running medical and trauma codes as first year resident

 Learning by experience begins early enough to assert proficiency

 We have a dedicated pediatric ER and pediatric-EM trained faculty.
 For residents, pediatric shifts are mixed into the schedule with adult shifts to maintain educational acuity.